 As a whole, the local church is comprised of different ministries to meet a multitude of needs for a diversity of people who vary in composition and interest.
 Once a ministry has defined its identity it must accept the challenge to ascertain the demographics and disposition of its target audience.
 For example, a youth ministry would need to know the age range, geographic location, maturity, academic standing and interests of the young people within its congregation and community.
-Reaching an outgoing high school student struggling to pad their resume for college with extracurricular activities and sports would be dissimilar to ministering to an introverted preteen who is trying to find identity and belonging.
+Reaching an outgoing high school student struggling to pad their resume for college with extracurricular activities and sports would be dissimilar to ministering to an introverted preteen that is trying to find identity and belonging.
 By discovering the characteristics of its target audience, a clearly defined youth ministry can operate in its strengths to deliver value to its young people.
 Learning more about people can be done formally through statistical research and surveys as well as informally by asking and listening.
-Ultimately, if what a target audience values and needs (not just wants) is not what a ministry is providing, in a way that is convenient and appealing, a ministry ought to evaluate if it is relevant to the present age.
-Or, it should at least ask, why are we making it difficult for those who need what we have to get it?
+Ultimately, if what a target audience values and needs is not what a ministry is providing, in a way that is convenient and appealing, a ministry ought to evaluate if it is relevant to the present age.

 Finally, reaching the present age will require communicating needs based services according to the resources of the ministry and the preferences of the target audience.
-Forms of promotion include but are not limited to television advertising, radio promos, postcards, newsletters, flyers, bookmarks, websites, E-blasts and social media -- ranging in budget from millions of dollars to free.
+Forms of promotion include but are not limited to advertisements, radio promos, postcards, newsletters, flyers, bookmarks, websites, e-blasts and social media -- ranging in budget from millions of dollars to free.
 The means of promotion should primarily be determined by the ways in which the target audience communicates.
-Advertising a youth empowerment session in a newspaper may not be as effective as passing out handbills and sharing the event on Facebook and Twitter.
+Advertising a youth empowerment session in a newspaper may not be as effective as passing out handbills and sharing an event on Facebook.

-The reality is that if the Church doesn't position ministry to meet the needs of the world with the message of Christ and the transformative work of the Spirit, people will be persuaded to pursue other means to meet their needs.
+The reality is that if the church doesn't position ministry to meet the needs of the world with the message of Christ and the transformative work of the Spirit, people will be persuaded to pursue other means to meet their needs.
 Thankfully, God is truly the master marketer.
 In order to reconcile humanity unto himself he packaged his value into the form of Jesus and offered him as a free gift that the world might be loved.
-In the same vein, the Church must determine the time, talent and treasure that each ministry is willing to invest in making accessible, the value that each ministry has today, for today's congregation and community, in today's culture.
+In the same vein, the church must determine the time, talent and treasure that each ministry is willing to invest in making accessible, the value that each ministry has today, for today's congregation and community, in today's culture.